 Your website is at its heart, a very large collection of files.
 These files consist of code and images.
 Instructions in the code dictate how your website will display.
 For example, where the pictures will appear and what color the font is.
 All these files need to live somewhere and that place is called a server.

-A server is just a glorified computer that is normally housed in a massive datacentre somewhere in the world.
+A server is just a glorified computer that is normally housed in a massive data center somewhere in the world.
 These servers are always switched on and are connected to the internet.
 When someone goes to your website address (or domain name), the server loads up all the files that belong to your website enabling the user to view and use your website.

 ‘Website hosting’ is provided by Web Hosting companies who rent or own space on one of these servers from which your website will be served.
 There are thousands of web hosts available to choose from, some better than others!
 In essence though, they all do the same thing; provide storage space for your website files so they can be accessed by website users.